 Some food apps like the McDonald’s food app will allow you to save money – for example, $2 coffees, 20% off your next order, etc.

-Take advantage of free attractions
+Take advantage of free Activities & Experiences

 Australia has many free attractions, including beaches, national parks, museums, and galleries.
 Plan your itinerary around these cost-free activities.